-Author: Jana Durneva Manager Digital and Customer Care at Philip Morris
+Author: Jana Durneva- Digital Manager and Customer Care at Philip Morris, North Macedonia

-While it seems easier on short-term not to undertake or delay the challenge of change, there are examples of successful transformation.
-Microsoft has transformed from a business model based primarily on selling products, licenses and devices to a cloud-based platform-as-a-service business, or Netflix that shifted from DVDs by mail into the leading streaming video content service and now a top original content provider.
+While it seems easier in the short term not to undertake or delay the challenge of change, there are examples of successful transformation.
+Microsoft has transformed from a business model based primarily on selling products, licenses, and devices to a cloud-based platform-as-a-service business, or Netflix that shifted from DVDs by mail into the leading streaming video content service and now a top original content provider.
 Amazon with AWS, Adobe, etc.

-One of those successful stories of corporate shift is Philip Morris International.
-The world’s most successful tobacco company has embarked on a journey with a mission to disrupt its own industry by replacing the cigarettes with smoke free products, to address known health risks of cigarettes smoking, changing consumer habits, societal expectations, shareholder desire for sustainability and the challenge to deliver the right products to adult smokers.
+One of those success stories of corporate shift is Philip Morris International.
+The world’s most successful tobacco company has embarked on a journey with a mission to disrupt its own industry by replacing the cigarettes with smoke-free products, to address known health risks of cigarette smoking, changing consumer habits, societal expectations, shareholder desire for sustainability, and the challenge to deliver the right products to adult smokers.

 Digital transformation – hot topic and a necessity

 For us, a customer-centric company is more than a company that offers good customer service.
-Providing positive customer experience is imperative for Philip Morris International.
+Providing a positive customer experience is imperative for Philip Morris International.
 Digital care is a key factor to achieving it.
 Being present on the most accepted digital communication channels and social media enables support of our users anytime.
-Additionally, digital onboarding process that leads our users in the smoke free world, is unique experience that builds loyalty.
+Additionally, the digital onboarding process that leads our users to a smoke-free world, is a unique experience that builds loyalty.
 Our digital eco-system continues to evolve further in social media, piloting with chatbot and app, further improvement in hyper care, etc.

-The digital trends are also developing in B2B world.
-The need of different experience is evident.
+The digital trends are also developing in the B2B world.
+The need for different experiences is evident.
 Companies have been reluctant to open up to their business partners and relied on the traditional way of engagement.
-If the business partner has a problem with his product, he usually has only two options: reads the manual or call his sales rep. Philip Morris puts high focus on digitalization of B2B, exploiting the opportunities that B2B customers are mobile, fully engaged in social media, and digital savvy.
-Utilizing B2B digital application, Philip Morris is constantly delivering value through improved communications, support and streamlining supply chain processes.
+If the business partner has a problem with his product, he usually has only two options: reads the manual or call his sales rep. Philip Morris puts a high focus on the digitalization of B2B, exploiting the opportunities that B2B customers are mobile, fully engaged in social media, and digital-savvy.
+Utilizing B2B digital application, Philip Morris is constantly delivering value through improved communications, support, and streamlining supply chain processes.

-Being passionate about digital, with a focus on what the customer wants and on building relationships, gives PMI’s team high motivation for turning vision of a smoke free world into reality.
+Being passionate about digital, with a focus on what the customer wants and on building relationships, gives PMI’s team-high motivation for turning the vision of a smoke-free world into reality.

 What makes us stand out

 We are proud to be the first tobacco company to commit to a smoke-free future.
 This is indeed a monumental change – one that touches every team in our company.
-The key to a successful transformation is inclusive workplace that attracts and retains a diverse community of employees who are at the heart of our growth and innovation, both globally and on a local scale.
+The key to a successful transformation is an inclusive workplace that attracts and retains a diverse community of employees who are at the heart of our growth and innovation, both globally and on a local scale.
 While the transformation is an enormous undertaking, our company has innovation and leadership DNA and can rise up to the challenge.
-At PMI, we see equal pay for equal work between men and women as the baseline standard for equality at work place.
+At PMI, we see equal pay for equal work between men and women as the baseline standard for equality at the workplace.
 The team at our affiliate in Macedonia is young and diverse.
 The average age is 34 and equal distribution between genders.
-Participation in every discussions or projects is strongly encouraged by all, i.e. everyone no matter their position or background is invited to speak-up and share their ideas on how to improve things.
-Creating such environment for our employees is key so that they give their best irrespective of their background, support each other and drive the innovation and consumer-centricity.
-We believe that fostering such culture of inclusive and diverse workplace is crucial to deliver our some-free vision.
-Simply put, fairness, inclusion and diversity are at the core of our business transformation and what makes us stand out.
+Participation in every discussion or project is strongly encouraged by all, i.e. everyone no matter their position or background is invited to speak up and share their ideas on how to improve things.
+Creating such environment for our employees is key so that they give their best irrespective of their background, support each other and drive innovation and consumer-centricity.
+We believe that fostering such a culture of an inclusive and diverse workplace is crucial to deliver our some-free vision.
+Simply put, fairness, inclusion, and diversity are at the core of our business transformation and what makes us stand out.